realmagicgreen/magicgreen11ty/src/articles/2018-07-19-rethink-plastic.md

 We are focused on finding solutions to plastic pollution and believe that young entrepreneurs can be guided to develop new businesses that can play a meaningful role.

 {% assign name = '-03' %}
-{% include partials/image.html, name: name, caption: 'focused on finding solutions to plastic pollution' %}
+{% include 'partials/image.html', name: 'name', caption: 'focused on finding solutions to plastic pollution' %}